 When you access Covered Services outside of California, but within the United States, the Commonwealth of Puerto Rico, or the U.S. Virgin Islands (BlueCard® Service Area), you will receive the care from one of two kinds of providers.
 Participating providers contract with the local Blue Cross and/or Blue Shield Licensee in that other geographic area (Host Blue).
 Non-participating providers don't contract with the Host Blue.
 The Claims Administrator's payment practices for both kinds of providers are described below and in the Introduction section of this Benefit Booklet.

-See the Care outside of California section for more information about receiving care while outside of California.
 To find participating providers while outside of California, visit bcbs.com.